cobalt-paul/cobalt-blog/_posts/2016-06-23-introduction-to-asr.markdown

 An acoustic model works roughly like this:

-* the audio is cut up into 10ms chunks called frames
+* the audio is cut up into chunks every 10 ms called frames
-* the frame is transformed, using signal processing, into a condensed set of features (a typical feature set might be 40 mel-frequency cepstral coefficients, with 7 frames of context on each side)
+* the frame is transformed, using signal processing, into a condensed set of features (a typical feature set might be, e.g., 40 mel-frequency cepstral coefficients, with 7 frames of context on each side)
-* the features are then fed into the acoustic model (typically a deep neural network), which outputs the likelihoods of each phoneme.
+* the features are then fed into the acoustic model (commonly a deep neural network [1]), which outputs the likelihoods of each phoneme.

 There are some important simplifications in this explanation.
 First, there are other approaches, most notably "connectionist temporal classification" approaches, which are currently transition from research into industry.
 A later section will discuss this approach.
 Second, the output targets of a typical feed-forward deep neural network acoustic model are actually context-dependent targets in a phonetic tree, but conceptually it's reasonable to just thing of the model as producing phone likelihoods.